yokan-board/yokan-board-mcp/README.md

 ## License

-Yokan is available under a dual license:
+Yokan Board MCP is available under a dual license:

 - **AGPLv3**: Free to use, modify, and distribute under the terms of the GNU Affero General Public License Version 3 (see [LICENSE.AGPLv3](LICENSE.AGPLv3))
 - **Commercial License**: Available for organizations that wish to use Yokan without AGPLv3's copyleft requirements (see [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL))